markreid/pongtime/roadmap.md

 # IT'S PONG TIME

+### bugs

+* comps service needs to refresh comps when you add one

 ### to-do list

 #### clientside

+* Consolidate comps into a single parent page, don't have the "current comp" cookie *
+* Move comps to a dropdown on the right
 * Saving team/player names breaks because the API doesn't return everything (stats etc) but the client expects it